 $ claat

-from the command line should work✅ Each codelab should be focused on one topic or a very small group of related topics.
+✅ Each codelab should be focused on one topic or a very small group of related topics.

 ✅ Use sections to separate steps for ease of navigation